While pet parenting has many rewards, it can also be stressful—especially when your furry friend gets their paws on something they're not supposed to.

 Choking blocks the flow of air from your dog’s lungs, so it’s essential that you get this taken care of immediately.
 Quick action can give your pet the best odds of making a full recovery.

-There's also the possibility that a tampon in your pup's body will lead to internal cuts and tears.
+There's also the possibility that a tampon in your pup's digestive tract could lead to internal cuts and tears.
 Because your dog’s digestive system is so critical for a variety of functions, you want to ensure that it's not compromised as a result of eating the tampon.

 While tampons are soft outside of the applicator, if your dog ate a tampon that is still in the wrapper or applicator, the plastic around the tampon could present an internal cut and tear risk.

 Digestive blockage can also occur if your dog swallowed a tampon.
-An obstruction or blockage means that your pet’s digestive system will be unable to function properly, resulting in difficulty passing liquids or solids.
+An obstruction or blockage means that your pet’s digestive system will be unable to function properly, resulting in nothing being able to move through the gut.

-This may require surgical treatment, however, a veterinarian will be able to provide the best course of action for your dog.
+This may require surgical treatment, however, a veterinarian will be able to provide the best course of action for your dog after a thorough examination and risk assessment.

 The severity of the situation depends on several factors, but regardless of whether your dog ate a used or unused tampon, you should talk to a vet immediately.

-An unused tampon that was outside of the applicator could potentially expand in your dog's stomach, resulting in more blockage.
-An unused tampon still inside of a plastic or cardboard applicator could lead to lacerations and damage to the digestive tract.
-Digestive upset and blockages can also occur with a used tampon.
+An unused tampon that was outside of the applicator could potentially expand in your dog's stomach, resulting in a high risk for blockage.
+An unused tampon still inside of a plastic or cardboard applicator could lead to cuts and damage to the digestive tract.

 Used or unused, you don't want a tampon lingering in your dog's body.